A 2023 Guide to Omnichannel Customer Experience

 That, in a nutshell, is an omnichannel experience.
 It’s valuable not just for retailers but also for fintech, mobile apps, or any category that wants to keep up with changing consumer habits.

-In this guide, we’ll explain why it matters and how you can create a winning omnichannel experience for your consumers.
+This guide will explain why it matters and how you can create a winning omnichannel experience for your consumers.

 There are six steps: